7 major trends that will rule DevOps in 2020

 Security - more important than ever

 According to Security Magazine, only 12 security breaches in 2019 leaked information of more than 11 billion records.
 IP protection and security are important enterprise-wide issues.
-2020 could be the year organization, irrespective of size, scale, and budget will start paying more attention to the security-related issues.
+2020 could be the year organization, irrespective of size, scale, and budget, will start paying more attention to security-related issues.
 The shift from DevOps to DevSecOps will result in great collaboration of security teams with Dev and Ops teams.
-It will integrate security in the development process, decrease the vulnerabilities and improve the business reputation.
-Combining DevOps with security will make the faster development processes – secured.
+It will integrate security into the development process, decrease vulnerabilities and improve the business reputation.
+Combining DevOps with security will make the faster development processes - secured.
 But how do we get there?
-Here’s how a strategic approach to make security a crucial aspect of your DevOps culture:
+Here's how a strategic approach to make security a crucial aspect of your DevOps culture:

 - From the beginning, have security checkpoints at each stage of the software development life cycle.

 - Make security a part of the job of developers as well as their performance review.